Benefits: What do employees in Québec want?

 • 1

-The acquisition of shares of the Fonds de solidarité FTQ may give rise to labour-sponsored fund tax credits.
-The tax credits amount to 30%, namely 15% at the Quebec level and 15% at the federal level, and are limited to $1,500 per fiscal year, which represents a $5,000 purchase of shares of the Fonds de solidarité FTQ.
-On March 1, 2024, The Government of Québec announced in Information Bulletin 2024-3 that tax legislation would be amended to postpone by three years the rule providing that the tax credit would be available only to individuals whose taxable income for a given taxation year was below the highest tax rate.
-Please note that this postponement may be subject to legislative changes.
+The subscription of shares of the Fonds de solidarité FTQ may give rise to labour-sponsored fund tax credits.
+The tax credits amount to 30%, namely 15% at the Quebec level and 15% at the federal level, and are limited to $1,500 per fiscal year, which represents a $5,000 subscription of shares of the Fonds de solidarité FTQ.

-Please read the prospectus before buying Fonds de solidarité FTQ shares.
+Please read the prospectus before subscribing to shares of the Fonds de solidarité FTQ.
 Copies of the prospectus may be obtained on the Website fondsftq.com, from a local representative or at the offices of the Fonds de solidarité FTQ.
 The indicated rates of return are the historical annual compounded total returns including changes in share value and reinvestment of all dividends and do not take into account income taxes payable by any security holder that would have reduced returns.
 The shares of the Fonds de solidarité FTQ are not guaranteed, their value changes and past performance may not be repeated.